-18 As Cristie Ford (personal comment) points out, the diagram bears an ironic resemblance to Ayres and Braithwaite's "enforcement pyramid" (Ayres & Braithwaite 2002: 35-38).
-The resemblance is ironic because Ayres and Braithwaite's pyramid is intended to point out that informal sanctions are effective only in the shadow of more formal penalties for non-compliance.
+24. As Cristie Ford (personal comment) points out, the diagram bears an ironic resemblance to Ayres and Braithwaite's "enforcement pyramid" (Ayres and Braithwaite [1992, pp. 35-38]).
+The resemblance is ironic, because Ayres and Braithwaite's pyramid is intended to point out that informal sanctions are effective only in the shadow of more formal penalties for noncompliance.

-Figure 1 Structure of Information Flows for G20 Reporting (Financial Stability Board 2011c: 5)
+Figure 1 Structure of Information Flows for G20 Reporting

+Source: Financial Stability Board (2011c, p.
+5).